 Transcripts are listed for the audio talks below right after the audio link.

-9. Daily Reports are to be filled out for us to review and comment on your progress.
-See the schedule.
+9. Daily Reports are to be filled out for us to review and comment on your progress. -See your program.

 11. We will send you a book to read "Guide to Tranquil Wisdom Insight Meditation."
 Please have the book read by the 2nd day of your retreat.
 This short PDF will give you everything you need to know to get started and make fast progress.